TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177512597-2ff3ce9c-94a3-4ee4-af17-5c5dbc6791a2.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

-**Explanation:** In this illusion, there is a target circle either above or below the fixation dot continuously changing in luminance (becoming brighter or darker).
+**Explanation:** There is a target circle either above or below the fixation dot continuously changing in luminance (becoming brighter or darker).
 At a point in time, a circle with fixed luminance is flashed on the other side of the fixation dot.
 When the flash is presented, the flashed circle and target circle have the same luminance.
-Yet, the changing target circle will always be perceived in a luminance value further along it's luminance ramp.
+Yet, the changing target circle will always be perceived with a luminance value further along it's luminance ramp.
 For example, if the target is becoming darker, at the time of the flash, it will be perceived as darker than the flash, even though their luminance is identical.

 Sheth, B. R., Nijhawan, R., & Shimojo, S. (2000).
 Changing objects lead briefly flashed ones. _Nature Neuroscience, 3_(5), 489–495. https://doi.org/10.1038/74865